rtdi/AppContainer/docs/002 - Projectplan.md

 ## Time budget

-In average 2h per workday are spent on this project, incl holidays.
-For a two week sprint this translates to 20h work per sprint.
+For a two week task 20h of work are allocated.
-Hence the entire time budget available is 274h.
+Hence the entire time budget is 274h.

-Time tracking is done using the Swipetimes app plus entered in the Gitlab issues are
+Time tracking is done using the Swipetimes app plus entered in the Gitlab issues as /spend comment.